ThomasWedding/ANNI-Discord-Bot/README.md

 ### GENERAL USAGE:
 The command prefix for this bot is `!`.
-In your server with the bot installed, use the `!how` command to get general commands and full documentation for commands.
-You can also view the files in `./doc/` of the project for full command instructions.
+With the bot installed and active, use the `!how` command to list all available commands alongside brief descriptions of their functionality.
+Instructions can also be found in the `/doc ` directory.